SergioRivera01/SergioRivera01/README.md

 ## 🛠 Skills
-Currently I have studied: HTML and CSS, Bootstrap, JavaScript, Java, Kotlin, Swift, PHP and C#
+Currently I have studied: applications development, and videogame desing#

 ## Other Common Github Profile Sections